layumi/UTS-Person-reID-Practical/README.md

 │       ├── gallery/                 /* gallery files
 ```

-In every subdir, such as `pytorch/train/0002`, images with the same ID are arranged in one folder.
+In every subdir, such as `pytorch/train/0002`, images with the same ID are arranged in the folder.
 Now we have successfully prepared the data for `torchvision` to read the data.

 ```diff